travel blogger influencer campaign

 “Sometimes I think we have lost what created this whole ‘influencer/social media marketing industry’ – actual realistic travel.
 The ugly side and the pretty side.”

-The only reason why people followed me in the beginning was because it was truthful – it was the good and the bad and people built trust in that as opposed to reading a brochure.
-However it seems that what we expect now out of social media is more of a brochure rather than the ugly truth at times.
-I say this based on the fact that I see influencers with hundreds of thousands of followers that only put up well-manicured, manufactured photos of beautiful destinations.
+The only reason why people followed me, in the beginning, was that it was truthful – it was good and the bad, and people built trust in that as opposed to reading a brochure.
+However, it seems that what we expect from social media now is more of a brochure rather than the ugly truth.
+I say this based on the fact that I see influencers with hundreds of thousands of followers who only put up well-manicured, manufactured photos of beautiful destinations.
 Those are real, I’m not saying they aren’t, but they also aren’t the whole truth.
-That person had some down times during that trip too – the ones that make you want to scream out of frustration of cultural differences or cry from frustration – but you rarely see or hear about those times.
+That person had some down times during that trip, too – the ones that make you want to scream out of frustration of cultural differences or cry from frustration – but you rarely see or hear about those times.

 The Not-So-Fun Moments